Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 For a more accurate idea of the amount that you could take home as a limited company contractor you may find our take home pay calculator useful.
 This online tool has the added benefit of allowing you to compare the amount that you could take home as a limited company contractor and as an umbrella company.
 Although make sure you are aware that all contracts are different and so the figure calculated will only be an approximate amount.

-If you would like more information on how much you could expect to take home as a contractor or to find out the best method of contracting for you then get in touch with a member of our New Business team on 01253 362062.
+If you would like more information on how much you could expect to take home as a contractor or to find out the best method of contracting for you then get in touch with a member of our team on 01253 362062.